 Do you ever feel like your heart is racing or fluttering, even when you're at rest?
 It’s often an isolated event for those with a healthy heart.
 But sometimes these symptoms can be caused by an arrhythmia or heart rhythm disorder.

 One common arrhythmia is called atrial fibrillation or AFib.
 During AFib, the atria -- the smaller chambers that normally pump blood into the larger ventricles -- quiver rapidlyand erratically.
 This causes the atria not to squeeze blood effectively into the ventricles.
 It typically results in a rapid and irregular heartbeat.

 “Normally, one’s own pacemaker beats at rates between 60 and 100 beats per minute at rest.
-In contrast, during atrial fibrillation, the atria are being activated at rates in excess of 400 beats per minute in a chaotic electrical pattern,” says Richard L. Page, MD, the George R. and Elaine Love professor and chair in the department of medicine at the University of Wisconsin School of Medicine & Public Health in Madison.
+In contrast, during atrial fibrillation, the atria are being activated at rates in excess of 400 beats per minute in a chaotic electrical pattern,” says Richard L. Page, MD, chair in the department of medicine at the University of Wisconsin School of Medicine & Public Health in Madison.

 Atrial fibrillation symptoms can include:

 - Heart palpitations (feeling that your heart is racing or fluttering)